harshG97/loan-default-prediction-catboost-lgbm-stacking/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Kaggle Community**: For the Playground Series competition and datasets
-- **CatBoost Team**: For excellent gradient boosting library
-- **LightGBM Developers**: For fast and efficient gradient boosting
-- **Optuna Contributors**: For making hyperparameter optimization accessible
-- **Scikit-learn**: For comprehensive ML tools and utilities

-## 📧 Contact

-Have questions or suggestions?
-- Open an issue on GitHub
-- Submit a pull request
-- Reach out via [your contact method]

 ## 📚 References